Steel Partners (NYSE:SPLP) Now Covered by Analysts at StockNews.com

-Research analysts at StockNews.com assumed coverage on shares of Steel Partners (NYSE:SPLP – Get Free Report) in a note issued to investors on Friday.
-The brokerage set a “strong-buy” rating on the conglomerate’s stock.
+StockNews.com assumed coverage on shares of Steel Partners (NYSE:SPLP – Free Report) in a research note released on Saturday.
+The firm issued a strong-buy rating on the conglomerate’s stock.

 Steel Partners Stock Performance

-Steel Partners (NYSE:SPLP – Get Free Report) last issued its earnings results on Wednesday, August 9th.
-The conglomerate reported $2.44 earnings per share for the quarter.
-The business had revenue of $500.93 million for the quarter.
-Steel Partners had a net margin of 10.77% and a return on equity of 23.54%.
+Steel Partners (NYSE:SPLP – Get Free Report) last released its quarterly earnings results on Wednesday, August 9th.
+The conglomerate reported $2.44 earnings per share (EPS) for the quarter.
+Steel Partners had a return on equity of 23.54% and a net margin of 10.77%.
+The firm had revenue of $500.93 million for the quarter.

-Several institutional investors have recently modified their holdings of SPLP.
-HighTower Advisors LLC increased its stake in Steel Partners by 3.1% in the 1st quarter.
-HighTower Advisors LLC now owns 19,047 shares of the conglomerate’s stock valued at $792,000 after purchasing an additional 573 shares in the last quarter.
-BNP Paribas Arbitrage SA acquired a new stake in Steel Partners in the first quarter valued at $122,000.
-Advisory Services Network LLC purchased a new position in shares of Steel Partners in the first quarter valued at $287,000.
-Steel Partners Holdings L.P. raised its stake in shares of Steel Partners by 1.1% during the 1st quarter.
-Steel Partners Holdings L.P. now owns 7,308,932 shares of the conglomerate’s stock worth $320,785,000 after buying an additional 80,840 shares during the last quarter.
-Finally, Teton Advisors Inc. boosted its position in shares of Steel Partners by 0.6% in the 1st quarter.
-Teton Advisors Inc. now owns 93,000 shares of the conglomerate’s stock worth $4,082,000 after buying an additional 600 shares in the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+BNP Paribas Arbitrage SA purchased a new stake in shares of Steel Partners in the first quarter valued at approximately $122,000.
+Advisory Services Network LLC purchased a new stake in shares of Steel Partners during the 1st quarter worth $287,000.
+HighTower Advisors LLC grew its stake in shares of Steel Partners by 3.1% during the 1st quarter.
+HighTower Advisors LLC now owns 19,047 shares of the conglomerate’s stock worth $792,000 after purchasing an additional 573 shares during the period.
+Teton Advisors Inc. increased its holdings in shares of Steel Partners by 0.6% in the 1st quarter.
+Teton Advisors Inc. now owns 93,000 shares of the conglomerate’s stock valued at $4,082,000 after purchasing an additional 600 shares in the last quarter.
+Finally, Steel Partners Holdings L.P. increased its holdings in shares of Steel Partners by 1.1% in the 1st quarter.
+Steel Partners Holdings L.P. now owns 7,308,932 shares of the conglomerate’s stock valued at $320,785,000 after purchasing an additional 80,840 shares in the last quarter.
 Hedge funds and other institutional investors own 90.65% of the company’s stock.

 Steel Partners Holdings L.P., together with its subsidiaries, engages in industrial products, energy, defense, supply chain management, logistics, banking, and youth sports businesses worldwide.
 It operates through Diversified Industrial, Energy, and Financial Services segments.
 The company fabricates precious metals and alloys into brazing alloys; manufactures and sells seamless stainless steel tubing coils; fasteners, adhesives, and fastening systems for the commercial low slope roofing industry, as well as specialty fasteners for the building products industry; and woven substrates of fiberglass, quartz, carbon, and aramid materials for specialty applications.